 If you have a specific career goal post-K2, please let the Program Manager know in order to find a mentor best suited to your needs.

 We believe there are incredible benefits to learning within a community of your peers.
 To support this, K2 Data Science offers a vibrant online community.

 Yes--you can pay for the Bootcamp in 3 installments.
-If you opt for the payment plan, your total course price will be $7,000.

 If you’re unsatisfied with the program within the first 2 weeks, you can cancel for a full refund.
 If you decide to cancel later on, you'll receive a prorated refund.

 The job prep curriculum will prepare you for the technical recruiting process.
 We walk you through how to navigate the world of predictive analytics, how to prepare a great data science portfolio, how to excel at technical interviews, and how to communicate the results of a machine learning project.
 The rest of our curriculum prepares you to excel at building end-to-end models.

 The program curriculum includes dedicated material to review with an experienced mentor in preparation for the recruiting process to become a data scientist.
 Students create polished portfolios of projects that demonstrate job-ready analytical skills to prospective employers.
 Mentors carefully review resumes and cover letters for their students, lead mock phone screens, and conduct practice interviews so students can handle real technical interviews with confidence.